pavel-ryzhakov/pavel-ryzhakov/README.md

 Good evening.
 My name is **Pavel**

-I started programming in C#, and am now actively studying web design and **typing**.
+I started programming in C#, and am now actively studying web design and frondend.
 I develop various projects in .NET, experimenting with patterns and frameworks.
 My plans include creating training courses on .NET technology and game development using the Unity engine.
 ***
 My stack: